 Like research findings that social workers frequently have a negative view of kinship carers' request for support, MCFD documentation reveals a belief that care providers might have to "earn" more financial support.
-One internal document indicates that there has been "philosophical discussion of families receiving more financial support to care for their children and youth" and that "if MCFD provides a service payment to [out-of-care] care providers, there would likely be a need for more requirements and standards."
-Another document summarizing staff engagement suggests that out-of-care care providers should face the same level of "scrutiny" if they receive the same level of support as non-kin foster caregivers.
-No rationale is provided for this mindset; if standards and 'scrutiny' is needed to keep a child safe or promote the child's best interests, then these should be required regardless of the level of financial support that is provided.
-This apparent emphasis on only requiring 'scrutiny' if support passes a certain threshold suggests that MCFD is more concerned that its money is spent well than that children are safe in the kinship arrangements they helped to create.
+One internal document indicates that there has been "philosophical discussion" of families receiving more financial support to care for their children and youth" and that "if MCFD provides a service payment to [out-of-care] care providers, there would likely be a need for more requirements and standards."187 Another document summarizing staff engagement suggests that out-of-care care providers should face the same level of "scrutiny" if they receive the same level of support as non-kin foster caregivers.188 No rationale is provided for this mindset; if standards and "scrutiny" is needed to keep a child safe or promote the child's best interests, then these should be required regardless of the level of financial support that is provided.
+This apparent consideration of additional "scrutiny" once support passes a certain threshold needs to be examined by MCFD as it may reflect an outdated mental model in which kinship carers are expected to provide care to family members without supports.
+Government started to disrupt these older mental models when maintenance rates were harmonized and is encouraged to continue reimagining its relationship to and supports for kinship care.

-While children in care - including those in restricted foster care - may have detailed care plans that outline their needs and how they will be met, care plans188 for children in out-of-care arrangements are comparatively brief - if they're required at all.
+While children in care - including those in restricted foster care - may have detailed care plans that outline their needs and how they will be met, care plans189 for children in out-ofcare arrangements are comparatively brief - if they're required at all.

-MCFD recognizes that "separating children from their families creates trauma and lasting negative effects...
-Family preservation is about providing the supports needed to keep families together."
-189
+MCFD recognizes that "separating children from their families creates trauma and lasting negative effects ...
+Family preservation is about providing the supports needed to keep families together."190